BUAA-LAINS-LAB/LLM4BF/README.md

 ## Open Source

 We provide the experimental datasets and trained RL LoRA adapters.
 The weights are distributed as separate archives, one for each scenario.
-Extract the adapter you need and follow [Testing](#4-testing); no optimizer states or training logs are required for inference.
+Extract the adapter you need and follow [Testing](#4-testing).

-**Dataset — Baidu Netdisk:** [Download](https://pan.baidu.com/s/1JohdBb1zSS1a0SciDy8MCQ?pwd=d1aq) (access code: `d1aq`).
+Baidu Netdisk: [Download](https://pan.baidu.com/s/1JohdBb1zSS1a0SciDy8MCQ?pwd=d1aq) (access code: `d1aq`).

 ## Acknowledgments